-3.3 Artificial Neural Network Based Cardiovascular Modeling
+3.4 Artificial Neural Network Based Cardiovascular Modeling

 One approach to cardiovascular modeling is to build a model representative of a group of individuals with similar characteristics (i.e., sex, age, physical condition, medical condition, etc.).
-However, cardiovascular behavior is unique to each individual [13], thus a generic cardiovascular model used in a medical diagnostic system would not be as sensitive as a system based on a model that is adapted to the patient being diagnosed.
+However, cardiovascular behavior is unique to each individual (Vander 1990)[15], thus a generic cardiovascular model used in a medical diagnostic system would not be as sensitive as a system based on a model that is adapted to the patient being diagnosed.
 To develop these models without a cardiovascular expert, the modeling must be based on an adaptive technology that can be automated.
-The A.N.N. technology fits this category.
+The ANN technology fits this category.
 The ANN technology was selected for the cardiovascular modeling because of its many capabilities including sensor fusion, which is the combining of values from several different sensors.
-Sensor fusion enables the A.N.Ns to learn complex relationships among the individual sensor values, which would otherwise be lost if the values were individually analyzed.
+Sensor fusion enables the ANNs to learn complex relationships among the individual sensor values, which would otherwise be lost if the values were individually analyzed.
 In medical modeling and diagnosis, this implies that even though each sensor in a set may be sensitive only to a specific physiological variable, ANNs are capable of detecting complex medical conditions by fusing the data from the individual biomedical sensors.
 Recurrent ANNs were selected for the cardiovascular modeling application to capture the temporal information in physiological variables.
-These variables are timeseries data from which both the absolute values and the rates of change need to be modeled.
-Recurrent ANNs recycle a small portion of information from time t-1 at time t. indirectly; decreasing portions of information from time t-2, t-3, t-4, etc. are also captured, thus enabling recurrent A.N.Ns to model the temporal dynamics in data.
-Figure 3.1 illustrates a prototype tool that generates an ANN model of the cardiovascular system from physiological variables received from biomedical sensors attached to an individual.
+These variables are time-series data from which both the absolute values and the rates of change need to be modeled.
+Recurrent ANNs recycle a small portion of information from time t-1 at time t.
+Indirectly, decreasing portions of information from time t-2, t-3, t-4, etc. are also captured, thus enabling recurrent ANNs to model the temporal dynamics in data.
+Figure 3.2 illustrates a prototype tool that generates an ANN model of the cardiovascular system from physiological variables received from biomedical sensors attached to an individual.

-Figure 3.1 Illustrates a prototype tool that generates an ANN model
+Figure 3.2.
+Illustrates a prototype tool that generates an ANN model

-Figure 3.1, this figure illustrates a modeling tool that takes a sequence of physiological variables from biomedical sensors and learns the temporal dynamics of these variables to produce an ANN-based cardiovascular model.
+On the left, this figure (figure3.2) illustrates a modeling tool that takes a sequence of physiological variables from biomedical sensors and learns the temporal dynamics of these variables to produce an ANN-based cardiovascular model.
 On the right, this figure illustrates the configuration of the ANN produced by the modeling tool.
 The ANN has two inputs, four outputs, and five hidden processing elements.
-The ANN takes the ambient temperature and the physical activity as input the four outputs, heart rate, breathing rate, systolic blood pressure, and diastolic blood pressure, are clamped to the "actual" values during the training phase.
-For the initial cardiovascular model.
-During the modeling phase, the temperature and the work are input to the ANN, and the values at the outputs are taken as the modeled variables.
+The ANN takes the ambient temperature and the physical activity as input.
+The four outputs, heart rate, breathing rate, systolic blood pressure, and diastolic blood pressure, are clamped to the "actual" values during the training phase.
+For the initial cardiovascular model prototypes, the "actual" values are generated by anon adaptive cardiovascular model.
+During the modeling phase, the temperature and the work are input to the ANN, and the Values at the outputs are taken as the modeled variables.
 The feedback links going through the five processing elements on the right side of the ANN enable it to capture temporal information in the data.
 During the adaptation phase, the training algorithm receives physiological data from an individual via biomedical sensors and automatically develops the ANN-based cardiovascular model.
 After development, the model can generate the appropriate physiological responses for simulations with varying levels of physical activity.
+Figure 3.2 shows how the variables modeled with the ANN compare with the physiological variables generated with anon adaptive cardiovascular model.
+This second model has been used for creating data with sufficient complexity for the development of the modeling tool.